Head lice: Diagnosis and treatment

 Diagnosing head lice at home

 If you are concerned that someone has head lice, you can usually diagnose this at home.
-You will need 2 common items:
+You will need two common items:

-What to do: You can find head lice by following these 3 steps:
+You can find head lice by following these three steps:

 What to look for

 You are looking for adult lice and their eggs (called nits).
 You’re more likely to see nits than adults because nits are firmly attached to the hair and do not move.

 As you comb through the hair, look closely at the hair behind the ears and around the nape of the neck.
 These are likely places to find lice and nits.

 Before the eggs hatch, you will see color, as shown here on the left.
 After the eggs hatch, you see a clear shell, as seen on the right.